LPhamDev97/LPDevNX/README_ENG.md

 # LPDevNX Atmosphère

-**LPDevNX Atmosphère** is a **Custom Atmosphère** developed and optimized by LPDevNX, aiming for high performance and a more convenient user experience.
+**LPDevNX Atmosphère** is a **Custom Atmosphère** developed by UltraNX and optimized by LPDevNX, aiming for high performance and more convenient user experience.

 ---